-From phony contractors who take payment for work they never complete, to the charities that tug on your strings but turn out to be fake, to the e-mail from your long lost second cousin twice-removed who needs an emergency loan, it is a fact that scammers are out there – looking to separate you from your hard-earned money.
+An unfortunate reality is scammers are everywhere.
+From phony contractors who take payment for work they never complete, to the charities that turn out to be fake, to the email from a “distant relative” who needs an emergency loan, scammers are looking to separate you from your hard-earned money.

-Fraud can happen to anyone and it is important you report what has happened to have any chance at recouping your losses, and to help protect others.
-Meanwhile, protect yourself.
-Do not share your passwords, do not give out private information to unidentified solicitors, and do not hesitate to pass if an “opportunity” sounds too good to be true.
-Listen to your gut and do not be afraid to ask questions or just say no.
+Fraud can happen to anyone; take steps to protect yourself.
+Do not share your passwords.
+Do not give out private information to unidentified solicitors.
+Do not hesitate to pass if an “opportunity” sounds too good to be true.
+Listen to your gut.
+Do not be afraid to ask questions or just say “no.”